oboroworks/pushgateway-exporter/README.md

 The service exposes a `/probe` endpoint for each service target.
 The monitoring behavior is similar to **Blackbox Exporter**, allowing to have consistent configuration for monitoring both HTTP `/ping` endpoints and recurrent loops.

+### DockerHub

+The latest release is also available on [DockerHub](https://hub.docker.com/r/oboroworks/pushgateway-exporter/tags).

 ### Configuration